pnearing/bluetoothScreenLock/README.md

 /usr/bin/bluetooth-screen-lock
 ```

 You should see a tray icon (wireless icon).
-Open Settings to:
+Open Settings (tabs: General, Near Command, Advanced) to:
 - Scan for nearby BLE devices and select your phone.
 - Set RSSI threshold (e.g., -75 dBm) and grace period (seconds).
  - Optionally set a Re-lock delay (seconds) to suppress auto-locks right after you unlock.